 Ten tips for managing withdrawal symptoms from narcotics:

 Treatment and management of withdrawal symptoms of narcotics substances vary according to the severity of the symptoms.

 Doctors use the COWS (Clinical Opioid Withdrawal Scale) assessment for opioid withdrawal to determine the severity of opioid withdrawal.

 If you are planning to come off of narcotics yourself or need medical help, these ten tips will help manage the withdrawal symptoms:

-- If you have decided to go through withdrawal on your own, it is vital to know beforehand that the symptoms, though not life-threatening, can be very uncomfortable.
+- If you have decided to withdraw on your own, it is vital to know beforehand that the symptoms, though not life-threatening, can be very uncomfortable.
 It is a good idea to keep your physician and a close one informed about your plans to help in case of an emergency and keep you motivated and prevent relapse.

-- You are likely to experience diarrhoea and vomiting, so ensure you adequately hydrate yourself and drink electrolyte solutions to prevent dehydration.
+- You will likely experience diarrhoea and vomiting, so ensure you adequately hydrate yourself and drink electrolyte solutions to prevent dehydration.
 If required, you can also take specific medicines to control diarrhoea and combat the symptoms of nausea and vomiting.